Anatoma janetae

 Anatoma janetae is a species of sea snail, a marine gastropod mollusk in the family Anatomidae.

 Description

-Anatoma janetae is a micromollusk with a shell height of up to approximately 3.8 mm.
+Anatoma janetae is a micromollusk with a shell length of up to approximately 3.8 mm.
 The teleoconch shows a distinct transition in sculpture, from robust axial cords near the selenizone to finer spiral threads.
 It possesses at least 2.25 whorls.
 The species lacks eyes and belongs to a group of blind deep-sea Anatoma.

 Distribution

 This species occurs in the bathyal zone of Northeast Pacific Ocean.